danvaida/ansible-roles-letsencrypt/README.md

 * Support other DNS services APIs (i.e. [Cloud DNS][4])
 * Integration with some web servers roles (i.e. NGINX, Apache)
 * Support renewal
-* Support multiple Ansible versions and Distros.
+* Support multiple Ansible versions and Distros
+* Update Ansible in the tests Docker image to be able to not specify the [agreement for the DNS challenge][5].

 # License